mertaybat/boardgamegeek-downloader/README.md

 ./create-data.sh
 ```

-This will take about 1 hour to complete to download 24900 ranked games from boardgamegeek.
+This will take about 4-5 hours to complete to download all games' XML data from boardgamegeek.
-In order not to generate too much load on boardgamegeek, every XML API call is performed after 5seconds of wait.
+In order not to generate too much load on boardgamegeek, every XML API call is performed after 5 seconds of wait.
 This is
 recommended and required by boardgamegeek.

 The script will first create some necessary directories and create archives of your old runs.
-Then it will first download the first 251 html pages of ranked games from boardgamegeek.com.
+Then it will first download the sitemap boardgame pages from boardgamegeek.com.
 It will
-then generate a list of game ids that correspond to those games that have a rank.
+then generate a list of game ids that correspond to those games.
-It will then download using the boardgamegeek XML api v.1 to download the xml data of these games.
+It will then download, using the boardgamegeek XML api v.1, the xml data of these games.
 Finally it will
 run a small software program contained in the converter directory to convert all the xml data to json.
 It will generate
 2 json files; one maps 1-1 to the xml data and another which is custom format used by the frontend application.